JoseMenta/GildedRose-Refactoring-Kata/rust/readme.md

     fn get_name(&self) -> String;
 }
 ```
 This would require all the existing code that uses the items in `GildedRose` to change to use the methods in the trait, and
 all functions definitions to change to return a `Box` with the trait object.

 For these reasons, we omitted this implementation and instead continued with the strategy pattern, which better fits Rust's programming style.

+## Level 6 justification
+The team decided to implement the State pattern in the level 6.
+This pattern was chosen because it allows to change different states of the items depending on its properties
+and it replaces the strategy pattern.

+However, the implementation of it results in a more complex code because of the implementation of the state machine that allows to change the state of the item.

+Part of the complexity of it is again because Rust does not have a good support for polymorphism, and the implementation of the state pattern is more complex than in other languages like Java or C#, requiring
+the use of dynamic dispatch again.
+Also, ownership rules made returning the next state from a given state more difficult than usual, requiring the implementation of the `StateClone` trait for each state, which was
+done using a _blanket implementation_ and deriving the `Clone` trait for each state.

+Because of this, the implementation is left on branch _level\_6_ and not in the main branch.